JaanJah/base-defence/README.md

-# lua-game
+# base-defence
-Exploring LÖVE 2D Game Engine while also learning LUA.
+A base defence game written in Lua, using LÖVE 2D game engine.

+Still work in progress!